Concurrent HTTP connections in Node.js

-The actual limit of connections in Node.js is determined by the available resources on the machine running the code and by the operating system settings as well.
+The actual connection limit in Node.js depends on the machine’s available resources and the operating system settings.

-In version higher than 0.10 the maxSockets value has been changed to Infinity
+In versions above 0.10, the maxSockets value was changed to Infinity.

 The

-Trivia: I have in fact came across this issue while working on an application that did a bulk upload of images and sent it to a backend API for further processing.
+I actually ran into this exact issue while building an application that bulk-uploaded images and sent them to a backend API for processing.

 const restify = require('restify');